We’re passionate about helping you grow.

 Experience

 Prior to completing her doctoral degree, Dr. Bernasha worked as an elementary school teacher and school counselor.
 Dr. Bernasha graduated with her Ph.D in Counseling Psychology from Loyola University Chicago.
 She completed her APA accredited internship at the University of Texas at Austin and her post-doctoral training at American University.
-Dr. Bernasha has over a decade of clinical experience working in community centers, schools, and college counseling centers with clients diverse in age, race, ethnicity, and sexual orientation.
+Dr. Bernasha has over a decade of clinical experience working in community centers, schools, and college counseling centers with clients diverse in age, race, ethnicity, and sexual identity.